-David Blank is a partner in the firm's Health Law and Litigation Practice Groups.
+David Blank is a partner in the firm's Health Law and Litigation Practice Groups and leads the firm's Fraud & Abuse Compliance and Litigation team.
 David’s primary practice areas focus on fraud and abuse, corporate compliance and governance, and litigation matters.
 His experience as agency counsel, federal prosecutor, and defense attorney makes him uniquely qualified to counsel clients in nearly every aspect of the health care enforcement and compliance arena.

 David joined the firm following a distinguished career in the federal government.
 For over a decade, David served as senior counsel for the United States Department of Health and Human Services, Office of Inspector General (OIG), where he represented the Agency in health care fraud and abuse matters involving the federal False Claims Act (including the Anti-Kickback Statute and Stark Law), Civil Monetary Penalties Law (CMPL), and federal program exclusion authorities.
 His responsibilities also included resolving matters under the OIG’s Self-Disclosure Protocol as well as negotiating and monitoring integrity agreements with corporate entities and individuals to ensure compliance with settlement terms and existing laws, rules, and regulations.